This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Shab e Qadr, also known as Laylatul Qadr, is one of the holiest nights in the Islamic calendar and is celebrated with great fervour in Bangladesh.
 It is a night of immense significance for Muslims as it marks the revelation of the Holy Quran to Prophet Muhammad.
 Observed on an odd night during the last ten days of Ramadan, Shab e Qadr is considered to be a night of blessings, forgiveness, and salvation.

-However, it’s important to note that some believe that the exact date of Laylatul Qadr is unknown and is said to occur on one of the odd-numbered nights during the last ten days of the holy month of Ramadan.
-Additionally, Some also believe that Shab e Qadr will occur only in the last five odd nights of the holy month.
+It is important to note that some believe that the exact date of Laylatul Qadr is unknown.
+It is said to occur on one of the odd-numbered nights during the last ten days of the holy month of Ramadan.
+Additionally, some believe that Shab e Qadr will occur only in the last five odd nights of the holy month.

 Laylatul Qadr observances in Bangladesh